Judges for NSPRA and Chapter Award programs: Login below to access your judging assignments.

 Gold Medallion Award entries must be submitted at www.nspra.org/award-apply.

-- Entry: Compile all entry materials into a single PDF document.
+Entry: Compile all entry materials into a single PDF document.
 Multiple support materials will not be accepted.
-Include specific entry form information, as indicated in the entry requirements, on the cover page of the PDF document.
+Include specific entry form information, as referenced above, on the cover page of the PDF document.

 When filling out the entry information, be sure to indicate whether the entry should be automatically entered into the Golden Achievement Award contest (free of charge) if it is not selected for a Gold Medallion Award.